-Potato Bread by Betsy Life
+- Potato Bread from Betsy Life

-Two-Tone Scalloped Potatoes by Bread Booze Bacon
+- Two-Tone Scalloped Potatoes from Bread Booze Bacon

-Sweet Potato Casserole by See Vanessa Craft
+- Sweet Potato Casserole from See Vanessa Craft

 - Preheat the oven to 350 degrees F. Rub the garlic around the bottom and sides of a 9-inch x 9-inch baking dish.
 Remove the garlic from the dish and set aside in a bowl.

 - Using a sharp chef's knife or a mandoline slicer, cut the potatoes into very thin slices.
 Place in a large bowl and set aside.

 - Place a large pot over medium-high heat. whisk together the garlic, butter, half-and-half, salt, pepper, and nutmeg.
 Bring to a simmer.

 - Add the potatoes and bring to a boil.
 Cook until the sauce begins to thicken, about 5 to 7 minutes.
 Transfer the potatoes to your prepared baking dish, and then carefully pour the sauce over the potatoes.
 (I like putting the potatoes in first so that they don't splash into the hot liquid, like what usually happens if you were to pour everything from the pot at once.)
 Use a large spoon to distribute the potatoes evenly in the dish.